GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

-= 1.0.3 =
+= 1.1.0 =
-* Bugfix: In Standard URL permalink structure, the hash wasn't escaped properly
+* Feature: Download counter (starts counting as of this version)
+* Feature: SectionField added to disable empty section columns.
+Enable with `gfexcel_field_section_enabled` hook.
-* Update: the entry file so it waits for other plugins to load.
+* Update: Wait until plugins are loaded.
 Need to be sure Gravity Forms is active.
 This caused a problem in some multisite implementations.
+* Bugfix: In Standard URL permalink structure, the hash wasn't escaped properly

 = 1.0.2 =
 * Bugfix: Only 20 results were beging returned by the GFAPI